LuShenJ/PyEMILI/README.rst

 Basic Example
 ~~~~~~~~~~~~~
 In general, you need a text file containing **at least the wavelengths and fluxes of the unidentified lines**.
-If you need to use automatic line search function in PyEMILI, and generate a line list to be identified, refer to `Line_finding <https://github.com/LuShenJ/PyEMILI/blob/main/manual/Line_finding.md>`_.
+If you need to use the automatic line search function in PyEMILI, and generate a line list to be identified, refer to `Line_finding <https://github.com/LuShenJ/PyEMILI/blob/main/manual/Line_finding.md>`_.

 .. code-block:: python